Second Battle of Fort McAllister: Battle

 On December 13, 1864, Hazen's 4,000-man division was deployed to storm the fort.
 Sherman and Howard climbed to an observation platform erected on top of an abandoned rice mill to observe the progress.
 In the surrounding woods Hazen formed his three brigades commanded respectively by Colonels Theodore Jones, Wells Jones and John M. Oliver.
 As the Sun was setting, a Union Navy ship, USS Dandelion, steamed into view from Ossabaw Sound.
 Sherman signaled that the fort was still in enemy hands but would be theirs in a minute.
 Just then Hazen's men emerged from the woods and advanced towards the fort widely spaced apart to limit effectiveness of artillery.
-Confederate Major George Wayne Anderson commanded about 230 veteran troops in Fort McAllister.
+Confederate Major George W. Anderson commanded about 230 veteran troops in Fort McAllister.
 Hazen's troops charged through the abatis and buried torpedoes and soon reached the parapet and overwhelmed the defenders; the fort fell in 15 minutes.